ashita-agarwal/Instant-Messenger-Tool/README.md

-# IM_tool
+# IM Tool
+Instant Messenger based on Android using Firebase <br/>
+Language used is Kotlin.
-Instant Messenger based on Android using Firebase , The app allows you to do the following:
+The app allows you to do the following:
-* Notify the app of new chat messages (via the push to app feature)
+* Notify the app of new chat messages
-* Upload photos (via upload of object bodies)
+* Upload photos
-Download photos (via download of object bodies)
+* Download photos
-Like messages
+* Like messages
-Update status
+* Update status
-Count unread message
+* Count unread message
-Shows chat list
+* Shows chat list